Corporate Finance Faculty Board and Technical Committee

 The Board’s members are experienced professionals in corporate finance who are drawn from across the advisory, corporate and investment community.
 The Board meets quarterly to discuss and approve the faculty’s strategy.
 Elections to the board are held annually.

-Liberal Democrat Peer and London Managing Director, DLA Piper
+Liberal Democrat Peer and former London Managing Director, DLA Piper

 Lord Clement-Jones is a solicitor by profession and a Partner of the global law firm DLA Piper where he is Head of UK Government Affairs.
 Former positions held include London Managing Partner from 2011 to 2016, Chairman of its China and Middle East Desks, International Business Relations Partner and Co-Chairman of Global Government Relations.